Glen Rubsamen: Books

-Glen Rubsamen is the author and co-editor, with Rita McBride, of a variety of experimental artist publications, including Futureways a group of short stories by different authors describing an art exhibition in the future, Those Useless Trees a book about the relationship of trees to the new global urbanism, Rhynchophorus ferruginous an investigation of a parasite that has caused the death of millions of primarily ornamental palm trees in the Near East and the Mediterranean and has had a profound effect on the cultural aesthetics of tourism, Take All The Time You Need a combination painting monograph and a quinquagenary agenda for organizing the next fifty years.
+Glen Rubsamen is the author and co-editor, with Rita McBride, of a variety of experimental artist publications, including Futureways, a group of short stories by different authors describing an art exhibition in the future; Those Useless Trees, a book about the relationship of trees to the new global urbanism; Rhynchophorus ferruginous, an investigation of a parasite that has caused the death of millions of primarily ornamental palm trees in the Near East and the Mediterranean and has had a profound effect on the cultural aesthetics of tourism; and Take All The Time You Need, a combination painting monograph and a quinquagenary agenda for organizing the next fifty years.

 Painting and photography

 Glen Rubsamen's paintings and photographs are characterized by a documentary interest in compiling, like collectibles, situations in nature of great dramatic intensity in the romantic tradition, such as sunrises and sunsets, exuberant vegetation, or images of the apocalypse.
 Through brusque combinations of different perspectives and violent foreshortening of the objects and trees, Rubsamen shows us an uninhabited and almost aggressive world, an assaulted nature that makes us think of the devastating after-effects of a meteorological or technological catastrophe.
 These characteristics, combined with the absence of human presence, the tendency towards monochrome and the lack of spatio-temporal references create an atmosphere charged with austere quietude and spirituality.
 Rubsamen is the painter of a nature where the organic appears in artificial images.